TaoLee0510/seq_sim/README.md

   Note:

   1, In order to make the program run easily, all Base and amino acids names should convert into digital.
-Here we stipulate the A=1, T=2, G=3, C=4, others (including gaps)=0. the amino acids could convert any int type digital as you like.
+Here we stipulate the A=1, T=2, G=3, C=4, others (including gaps)=0. the amino acids could convert into any int type digital as you like.

   2, The evolving_sequence reference_sequence should be aligned before inputting to the program.